MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 ---
-title: Device Firmware Update For USB devices without using a Co-Installer
+title: Device firmware update For USB devices without using a co-installer
 description: Outlines a recommend way to update USB device firmware without a co-installer. ms.date: 11/07/2018 ms.localizationpriority: medium
 ---

-# Device Firmware Update For USB devices without using a Co-Installer
+# Device firmware update For USB devices without using a co-installer

 USB Device vendors use co-installers to update device firmware for devices that use inbox USB device drivers.
 However, co-installers are not supported by the new "Universal INF" standard, which is a requirement on Windows 10.
 This poses a challenge to existing USB device firmware update process.
 This document outlines a recommend way to update USB device firmware without a co-installer.